 My time with Skimlinks was career-changing and life-changing, working with huge names in online publishing and online retail, and helping the two work together.
 I had the opportunity to travel often to America and eventually relocated there.
 It's true what the say - I absolutely lost a little chunk of my heart in San Francisco. <SOB>

-But it was with Skimlinks that I had my first real foray into marketing, delving into all things online - social media, user generated content, marketing research, community management, SEO, SEM, website content, blogging, affiliate marketing; it was a baptism by fire.
+But it was with Skimlinks that I had my first real foray into proper marketing, delving into all things online - social media, user generated content, marketing research, community management, SEO, SEM, website content, blogging, affiliate marketing; it was a baptism by fire.
 This was also my era of ill-advised social media hyper-activity, under the pseudonym 'The TechNobody'.
 Yes, it was as cringe as you might imagine.

 Eventually I decided it was time to move home to Tauranga, and found the city, nay, the country, was lagging somewhat in all things Internet.